Teradata/dbt-teradata/README.md

 ### Error 7825 / 6321 suppression

-Teradata raises error 7825 ("OTF table not found in external catalog") when `DROP TABLE` is issued against an OTF table that no longer exists in the external catalog (e.g. Glue).
-Teradata 20.0.0.61 and later raises error 6321 for the same condition. dbt-teradata suppresses both errors under `IF EXISTS` semantics — so re-running a dbt project after an OTF table has been deleted externally does not fail.
+Teradata raises error **7825** ("OTF table not found in external catalog") — or **6321** ("OTF Error: Table does not exist") on newer OTF engines (e.g. 20.0.0.61) — when a `DROP TABLE` (or existence probe) targets an OTF table that no longer exists in the external catalog (e.g. Glue). dbt-teradata treats both codes the same way it treats native errors 3807/3853/3854 — suppressed under `IF EXISTS` semantics — so re-running a dbt project after an OTF table has been deleted externally does not fail, and first-run incremental existence checks correctly detect a missing table.

 ### Testing OTF locally